apache/brpc/docs/cn/streaming_rpc.md

     // default: 128
     size_t messages_in_batch;

-    // Handle input message, if handler is NULL, the remote side is not allowed to
+    // Handle input message, if handler is nullptr, the remote side is not allowed to
     // write any message, who will get EBADF on writing
-    // default: NULL
+    // default: nullptr
     StreamInputHandler* handler;
 };

 // [Called at the client side]
 // Create a Stream at client-side along with the |cntl|, which will be connected
 // when receiving the response with a Stream from server-side.
 If |options| is
-// NULL, the Stream will be created with default options
+// nullptr, the Stream will be created with default options
 // Return 0 on success, -1 otherwise
 int StreamCreate(StreamId* request_stream, Controller &cntl, const StreamOptions* options);

 // [Called at the client side for creating multiple streams]
 // Create streams at client-side along with the |cntl|, which will be connected
 // when receiving the response with streams from server-side.
 If |options| is
-// NULL, the stream will be created with default options
+// nullptr, the stream will be created with default options
 // Return 0 on success, -1 otherwise
 int StreamCreate(StreamIds& request_streams, int request_stream_size, Controller& cntl, const StreamOptions* options);
 ```